Steem-FOSSbot/steem-fossbot-voter/docs/algorithm.md

 The threshold is automatically calculated so that you don't have to worry about pulling a good value out of the air.

-The threshold is calculated in three steps:
+The threshold is calculated in two steps:

 1. Get average of post scores in the sliding window, i.e. up to the last ```NUM_POSTS_FOR_AVG_WINDOW``` number of posts
 2. Increase this average by ```SCORE_THRESHOLD_INC_PC```
-3. Increase this average in proportion to how many votes were cast in the last 24 hours, relative to the maximum (target) post votes of ```MAX_VOTES_IN_24_HOURS```

 #### 1. Calculate average score